auth0/docs/articles/libraries/lock/v10/auth0js.md

 # Using Lock With auth0.js

-If you try to use `auth0.js` along with Lock 10, you will not be able to call `getClient()`.
-Instead, you should include its dependency and instantiate an `Auth0` object.
+If you try to use auth0.js along with Lock 10, you will not be able to call `getClient()`.
+Instead, you should include its dependency and instantiate the object.

-In the past, a version of auth0.js was included automatically with Lock; at this point, you must include auth0.js yourself, allowing you to choose the version of auth0.js that best suits the needs of your application.
+In the past, a version of auth0.js was included automatically with Lock; at this point, you must include auth0.js yourself, allowing you to choose the supported version of auth0.js that best suits the needs of your application - version 7, or version 8.
+Note that the two versions have different CDN paths, as well as slightly different instantiations.

 ## Using auth0.js v8